Five Rivers Staff

 Liz Short, Executive Director

-Liz became Executive Director of Five Rivers in December 2020 after serving for over a year as a Five Rivers Trustee.
+Liz became Executive Director of Five Rivers Conservation Trust in December 2020 after serving for over a year on the Board of Trustees.
+Liz has combined her team building and project management expertise to lead the organization through a period of change and growth, laying the foundation for increased land conservation and community engagement in the region.
 She formerly held senior positions at Stonyfield Farm and the New Hampshire Community Loan Fund.
-Liz earned a BA in Biology from Cornell University and an MBA and MS in Natural Resources from the University of Michigan’s Erb Institute.
+Liz received an MBA and MS in Natural Resources from the University of Michigan’s Erb Institute and a BA in Biology from Cornell.

 Liz and her husband chose to settle in Concord after graduate school, where they enjoy sharing all the wonderful things about the Granite State with their two daughters.
 Her family especially enjoys camping, hiking, and eating local food.